TimDaub/blockchain-training/README.md

 ### 3.3 The transfer method

 To recapitulate, we introduced a variable `balanceOf` that maps `address => uint256`.
-We told our contructor to allocate all funds to `msg.sender` (so to ourselves).
+We told our constructor to allocate all funds to `msg.sender` (so to ourselves).
 However, without having a way to transfer tokens, there is not much usefulness in our approach so far.
 That's why we'd like to implement `function transfer`.